cortexlabs/cortex/examples/sklearn/iris-classifier/README.md

 creating iris-classifier api
 ```

-Track the status of your deployment using `cortex get`:
+Track the status of your api using `cortex get`:

 ```bash
 $ cortex get iris-classifier --watch